Fjf/Allen/selections.md

                       muon_sequence, hlt1_sequence), *lines, gatherer).generate()
     ```

-    Notice that all the values of the properties have to be given in a string event if the type of the property is an int or a float.
+    Notice that all the values of the properties have to be given in a string even if the type of the property is an int or a float.
     Now, you should be able to build and run the newly generated `custom_sequence`.